 The Institute of International Forestry and Forest Products received a 60,000 EURO grant to prepare over six months a large collaborative bamboo research & development (R & D) project with Vietnamese and German partners from research and state institutions, as well as the private sector.
 The funds are provided by the German the Federal Ministry of Education and Research (BMBF) within the framework program “Research for Sustainable Development (FONA)”.
-Through this match-making, sustainable innovations shall be introduced, benefitting Vietnamese and German private enterprises involved in the bamboo sector.
+Through this match-making, sustainable innovations shall be introduced, benefiting Vietnamese and German private enterprises involved in the bamboo sector.

 Prof. Kapp visited Vietnamese partners for a week in March before the start of the preparation (“definition”) project.
 The aim was to organize relevant actors of bamboo growing systems and the bamboo value chain in Participatory Innovation Platforms (PIPs) in which the structure of the proposed R&D project will be defined by identifying entry points for innovations.
 This includes the elaboration of a proposal to apply for the collaborative R&D project.